Ghozayel/Lextale/README.md

 Running this function exports/saves a file named 'lex.scores.csv' to your directory.
 *Please note both columns names are case-sensitive.
 Using this function returns the scores of 40 participants in one lex-click!
-Future work will be on accepting and open number of scores, and on accepting Yes/No in the argument.*
+Future work will be on accepting open number of scores, and Yes/No in the argument.*

 ``` r
 lex.dutch(dataframe)